JamieHeather/stitchr/README.md

 ### Installation and dependencies

+stiTChR is designed to be run on Python 2.7, and has primarily been tested on Python 2.7.15.

 Simply clone the repo to a desired location, navigate to the Scripts directory, then you can run the script via the command line as detailed below.

 The only non-default package used is Biopython, easily installed via `pip`: